reactjs/react.dev/src/content/learn/your-first-component.md

 React lets you combine your markup, CSS, and JavaScript into custom "components", **reusable UI elements for your app.** The table of contents code you saw above could be turned into a `<TableOfContents />` Component you could render on every page.
 Under the hood, it still uses the same HTML tags like `<article>`, `<h1>`, etc.

 Just like with HTML tags, you can compose, order and nest Components to design whole pages.
-For example, the documentation page you're reading is made out of React components:
+For example, the documentation page you're reading is made out of React Components:

 ```js
 <PageLayout>